ElementAstro/atom-docs/src/content/docs/en/function/global_ptr.md

 ---
-title: Global Shared Pointer Manager Documentation
+title: Global Shared Pointer Manager
-description: Detailed documentation for the GlobalSharedPtrManager class in the global_ptr.hpp file, including key components, macros, methods, usage examples, and considerations for managing shared and weak pointers in C++.
+description: Detailed for the GlobalSharedPtrManager class in the global_ptr.hpp file, including key components, macros, methods, usage examples, and considerations for managing shared and weak pointers in C++.
 ---

-# Global Shared Pointer Manager Documentation

 ## Overview